orellazri/droptext/README.md

 Web app to send encrypted text fast.

-Uses Node.js & Express for the server, React for the client and levelup as a persistent key-value database.
+Uses Go & Gin for the server, MongoDB for the database and React for the client.

 After submitting your text, it gets encrypted locally, and a private key is also generated locally.
 The encrypted contents are sent to the server.
 The server sends back an ID, which lets you can share your url that consists of the ID and the private key.